Always ask, "What can cause this?"

 But don't get me wrong; I like automatic water feeders.
 I think a feeder provides an excellent back-up to a low-water cutoff, and I've always thought of them that way – as a back-up safety device, not as a convenience item.
 I figure if you sell a feeder as a convenience item, the customer will never again blow down the low-water cutoff again.
-He may never even go down the basement again!
+He may never even go down to the basement again!

 But even the best automatic water feeder can get stuck open if you don't treat it properly.
 And that's what happened here.
 The feeder didn't close tightly while the homeowner was at work.
 The water quickly rose to the second floor and spewed out of her radiator air vents and onto the floor.